Nazeeh21/wave-portal-svelte/README.md

 Navigate to the `App.svelte` file under the `code/wave-portal-starter-boilerplate/src` folder. `App.svelte` gets rendered on the home page on starting the frontend server and thus contains all the functionality to fetch the waves.

-Update your contract address here, which logged into the CLI while deploying it.
+Update your contract address on line 10, which logged into the CLI while deploying it.
 ```javascript
 const CONTRACT_ADDRESS = 'YOUR_CONTACT_ADDRESS';
 ```